A Denver-based theatre company focused on pushing the boundaries of the stage, cultivating young artists, and bringing attention to notable causes.

 Pipedream Productions presents: Piping Hot New Works–In the Dark

-We are looking for short play submissions (30 minutes or less).
+We are looking for short play submissions (10-15 minutes MAX).

 Please provide the following contact information in the body of your email: full name, address, and email.

 The plays themselves should not contain any contact information.
 Any contact info should be in the body of the email—do not put your name on the script itself.
 Your script will not be considered if it contains your contact information.